How to Prepare for an Interview

 Go through your resume the day before to re-familiarize yourself with the information the interviewer has about you.
 Be aware of any red flags such as gaps in employment that you will need to address during the interview.

-Practice your Answers and Questions
+4. Practice your Interview Questions and Answers

 A couple of days before the interview you will have prepared answers to common job interview questions such as “What are your strengths?”, “Why are you the right candidate for this job?”, “Tell me about yourself?”.
 Go through these answers and practice saying them out loud.
 You also should have prepared about five appropriate questions to ask the interviewer about the job, the company and the management, such as, “Please describe the company’s management style and the sort of employee who fits in well with it?”
 Go through these questions and include them in your interview folder.